dsyph3r/symblog-docs/docs/configuration-and-templating.rst

     <title>{% block title %}symblog{% endblock %} - symblog</title>

-The first thing you'll notice is the alien ``{%`` tag.
-Its not HTML, and its definitely not PHP.
-This is one of the 3 Twig tags.
+The first thing you'll notice is the alien ``{%`` tag, this is one of the 3 Twig tags.
 This tag is the Twig ``Do something`` tag.
 It is used to execute statements such as control statements and for defining block elements.
 A full list of
 `control structures <http://www.twig-project.org/doc/templates.html#list-of-control-structures>`_